agilecustoms/release/docs/about.md

 1. Everything works out of the box, minimal setup is needed; inputs have meaningful defaults
 2. Implement features only when they are needed and thus can be tested!
 3. Very thoughtful and detailed documentation, including examples for each use case
-4. Verify inputs to detect configuration issues; error messages provide suggestions on how to fix these issues

 ## why not just use `semantic-release`?